Dr. Sara Bennett Wolfe

 Sara has held the position of Principal Cellist with the Mansfield Symphony Orchestra, Opera in the Ozarks, and the Urban Playground Chamber Orchestra.
-She has also performed with the Metamorphosis Chamber Orchestra, Symphony of Westchester, Norwalk Symphony, Canton Symphony, Ashland Symphony, Binghamton Philharmonic, Cayuga Chamber orchestra, and Orchestra of the Southern Finger Lakes.
-Sara concertizes regularly throughout New England and the Mid-Atlantic with her duo partner, pianist Heather Adelsberger.
+She has also performed with the Metamorphosis Chamber Orchestra, Symphony of Westchester, Norwalk Symphony, Canton Symphony, Ashland Symphony, Binghamton Philharmonic, Cayuga Chamber Orchestra, and Orchestra of the Southern Finger Lakes.
+Sara is a founding member of the Thales Piano Trio, and concertizes regularly throughout New England and the Mid-Atlantic with her duo partner, pianist Heather Adelsberger.
 She has recently participated in commercial recordings and premieres for two new choral works in New York City, where she is an active freelancer.

 Sara’s primary teachers include Jonathan Spitz, Merry Peckham, Elizabeth Simkin, and Emilio Colon.
 She has completed Suzuki Teacher Training with Pam Devenport, Melissa Kraut, and Mark Mutter.
 Sara is a winner of the Mason Gross School of the Arts Chamber Music competition, the Indianapolis Matinee Musicale competition, and the Brevard Music Center’s Advanced Chamber Music Fellowship.